 African American Civil War Burials and Mt.
-Hope Cemetery, Urbana
+Hope Cemetery

 611 East Pennsylvania Avenue, Champaign, IL

 Located west of Memorial Stadium at the University of Illinois at Urbana-Champaign, Mount Hope Cemetery (611 E. Pennsylvania Ave., Champaign, IL) was plotted and internment began in 1856.
 Sitting on the dividing line between the two cities, it’s the oldest operating cemetery in Champaign-Urbana.
 Throughout its 150 years, it has been the final resting place for many local African Americans and their families, including most of those who fought in the Civil War.
 The majority of these veterans were buried in what was the Grand Army of the Republic’s (G.A.R.) section, now known as the “old” veteran's section, found as you enter the cemetery.
 It is represented by the Civil War Memorial and a 32-pound canon built in 1851.
 However, many of the original markers no longer exist for many of these and other Civil War veterans, or they were moved to other locations in the cemetery.